bushaHQ/busha-pay-woocommerce/README.md

 You will then need to go to your WordPress administration Plugins page, and activate the plugin.

-## Configuring Coinbase Commerce
+## Configuring Busha Pay

-You will need to set up an account on [Coinbase Commerce].
+You will need to set up an account on [Busha Pay].

 Within the WordPress administration area, go to the WooCommerce > Settings > Payments page and you will see Busha in the table of payment gateways.